Marginalised Gaussian Processes with Nested Sampling: Discussion

-While a pathological marginal likelihood geometry can pose problems for both gradient based optimisation and sampling; sampling schemes are able to quantify them better if the practical difficulties of deploying them (like chains stuck in bad optima) are overcome.
+While a pathological marginal likelihood geometry can pose problems for both gradient based optimisation and sampling; sampling schemes are able to quantify them better if the practical difficulties of deploying them are overcome.
 The nested sampling scheme, which does not require gradient information, provides an opportunity to sample the multimodal posterior at a fraction of the cost of running HMC.
-Further, it is crucial to ask if we are exploiting the full expressivity of kernels by resorting to point estimates as a summation of the learning exercise?
-A marginalised GP with a standard SM kernel not only improved upon its conventional counterpart, but also surpassed the performance of the Neural Kernel Network model \citep{sun2018differentiable} in the time series tasks, despite possessing far fewer hyperparameters.
-This shows that there is merit in the question.
+Further, it is crucial to ask if we are compromising the full expressivity of kernels by resorting to point estimates in the learning exercise?
+A marginalised GP with a standard SM kernel was found to improve considerably upon its conventional counterpart.
+We also note that the methods discussed here could be generalised to operate in a sparse variational GP framework when dealing with larger datasets.
+Future work will focus in this direction.

-The recent advancements in inference capabilities across MCMC and variational inference, in terms of both scale and accuracy, are bound to make such hierarchical models mainstream.
-The methods discussed here can seamlessly work in a sparse GP framework when dealing with large $N$.
-Future work will focus in this direction to make marginalised Gaussian process inference the norm rather than the expensive exception.
+\begin{ack} The authors would like to thank João Faria, Joshua Albert, Elvijs Sarkans, and the anonymous reviewers for helpful comments.
+VL acknowledges funding from the Alan Turing Institute and Qualcomm Innovation Fellowship (Europe). \end{ack}